Online MBA in Music Business Management

 |Accreditation: Association to Advance Collegiate Schools of Business (AACSB International)|

-UM's Frost School of Music designed a 30-credit online master of music in music business and entertainment industries (MBEI), where students learn about live music promotion, music publishing and licensing, and the legal aspects of the live entertainment industry.
-A free, massive open online course (MOOC) in entrepreneurship for musicians is available to give prospective applicants a taste for the master's program.
+UM’s Frost School of Music designed a 30-credit online Master of Arts in the Music Industry, where students learn about live music promotion, music publishing and licensing, and the legal aspects of the live entertainment industry.
 Additionally, students can also begin by completing a graduate certificate, which can then be counted towards the master’s degree.
 Graduate certificates are available in music business fundamentals, legal aspects of the music business, music entrepreneurship certificate, and music rights administration and licensing.

 |Location: Coral Gables, Florida|